5 stars

 Scenario A: Express Entry Candidate Outside of Canada with LMIA-Based Job Offer

-- Situation: You are residing outside of Canada and are an Express Entry candidate.
+• Situation: You reside outside Canada and are an Express Entry candidate.
 You do not currently hold a valid work permit.
-You received a job offer for a NOC TEER 0, 1, 2, or 3 position, and your employer obtained a positive LMIA to support your application.
+You received a job offer for a NOC TEER 0, 1, 2, or 3 positions, and your employer obtained a positive LMIA to support your application.

 Scenario B: In Canada on an Open Work Permit (e.g., PGWP) with an LMIA-Supported PR Application

-- Impact: Your CRS score may be affected under the proposed changes.
+• Impact: Your CRS score may be affected by the proposed changes.
 The additional 50 or 200 points you previously could claim for the LMIA-based job offer may no longer be available.

 Scenario C: In Canada on an LMIA-Based Work Permit with a Permanent Job Offer